perwin/imfit/docs/imfit_tutorial.rst

-Fitting a model to an image involves some assumptions about the underlying *statistical* model that generated your data -- i.e., what kind of statistical sampling the individual pixel values are drawn from.
+Fitting a model to an image involves some assumptions about the underlying *statistical* model that generated your data -- i.e., what kind of statistical distributions the individual pixel values are drawn from.
 This in turn affects how the "fit statistic" -- the quantity you are trying to minimize in order to get the best fit -- is calculated.